-- 5.1 In many subjects candidates will need to use information from published sources (including the internet) when carrying out their coursework.
-However, candidates must not copy published material and claim it as their own work. - 5.2 If candidates use the same wording as a published source, they must place quotation marks around the passage and state where it came from.
+- 5.1 In many subjects candidates will use source material, including the internet and AI, when carrying out their coursework.
+However, candidates must not copy such material and claim it as their own work. - 5.2 If candidates use material from a source or generated from a source which is not their own work, they must indicate the particular part/element/phrase and state where it came from.

 Candidates must give detailed references even where they paraphrase the original material.